 The realization of this vision will require the development of enabling capacity that is not covered under current competitive grant programs.
 In addition, initial conversations that have occurred between NRSP-8 constituents and industry representatives about their industry's specific needs must be continued and expanded, thereby developing knowledge, trust and understanding among the two groups.
 Key to these conversations are our land grant Extension personnel who are uniquely positioned to deliver new knowledge and applications to animal industries and in the opposite direction, they can ensure that current production issues are at the forefront of research objectives.
-In addition, novel collaborations of NRSP-8 researchers with a broad range of data scientists will further develop capacity for integrating new data types into animal agriculture research.
-Underpinning these efforts, we must ensure that a broad and diverse group of animal researchers, beyond just animal genomicists, are prepared to utilize data science techniques (including bioinformatics) to support innovation in US animal industries.
-With this in mind, we propose a national multi-institutional capacity project to develop the infrastructure and expertise required to apply genomics-enabled technologies to US animal industries.
+In addition, novel collaborations of NRSP-8 researchers with informaticians and agricultural engineers will further develop capacity for integrating new data types into animal agriculture research.
+Underpinning these efforts, we must ensure that a broad and diverse group of animal researchers, beyond just animal genomicists, are prepared to utilize informatics techniques (including bioinformatics) to support innovation in US animal industries.
+With this in mind, we propose to convert NRSP-8 into a national multi-institutional capacity project that will develop the infrastructure and expertise in order to expand genomics-enabled technologies into US animal industries.

 Supporting the NRSP Mission.
 The overall goal and specific objectives of this proposal are directly aligned with the mission of the NRSP through development of enabling technologies and by providing training and education that support the application of genomics across the complete range of agricultural animal sciences and species.
-By bringing together researchers in animal science, data science and genomics, as well as Extension faculty and industry representatives, we will accomplish what could not be realized by individual efforts or by animal genomicists alone.
+By bringing together researchers in animal science, genomics and engineering, as well as Extension faculty and industry representatives, we will accomplish what could not be realized by individual efforts or by animal genomicists alone.
 The opportunity to coordinate discussions and develop collaborations will provide a set of guiding principles and resources which can then be applied to research projects across the country.
 Moreover, we anticipate that the opportunities provided by multi-disciplinary interactions will create novel Research, Education and Extension links focused around the application of genomics to animal industries.

-Supporting State Agricultural Experiment Stations: The Land Grant mission is focused on student-centered education to develop the 21st century workforce, delivery of cutting-edge discoveries that advance knowledge in state and national need areas, and providing outreach that educates and elevates individuals, families and communities.
+Supporting State Agricultural Experiment Stations: Land-grant institutions are focused on (1) student-centered education to develop the 21st century workforce (2) delivery of cutting-edge discoveries that advance knowledge in state and national need areas; and (3) providing outreach that educates and elevates individuals, families and communities.
 This proposal, which focuses on the development of capacity, responds to all three areas.
 In addition, the application of genomics-enabled technologies ensures that US agriculture remains globally competitive, enhances US food security and safety, supports sustainable production innovation, and provides actionable information that informs regulatory policies.

 B. How does this NRSP pertain as a national issue?
-(10,000 characters)

-1. National Scope
+National Scope